Active and Passive Voice; Point of View/Person

 Pronoun shift: I went to that restaurant because you know it has the best pizza.

 This has an illogical shift.
-It literally is not conveying the intended meaning.
+It literally does not convey the intended meaning.
 I didn’t go to that restaurant because you knew it has the best pizza.

 Corrected: I went there because I knew it had the best pizza.